adrian-qorbani/atlas-service/README.md

 # Atlas Service

-**Atlas Service** is a Data-oriented domain-driven production-grade Go backend project designed to explore real-world service architecture, authentication, observability, and Kubernetes-based deployment.
+**Atlas Service** is a data-oriented domain-driven production-grade Go backend project designed to explore real-world service architecture, authentication, observability, and Kubernetes-based deployment.

 The project demonstrates how modern Go services are structured, secured, observed, and deployed in a distributed environment.
 It is built as a learning project with Ardan Labs’ *Service* architecture and practices guidance.

----

 ## 📦 Tech Stack